 But first, let’s take a look at the map of slave vs. free states and territories from just before the Civil War.

 Take a look at this map of free vs. slave states and territories in 1861, when the Civil War began.
-As you can see, the pattern of “red” states vs. “blue” states looks quite familiar to the modern eye…the Southernization of America began as “we” (meaning people of white European descent) began moving West.
+As you can see, the pattern of “red” states vs. “blue” states looks quite familiar to the modern eye … The Southernization of America began as “we” (meaning people of white European descent) began moving West.
 Although the Northwest Ordinance banned slavery in the Northwest in 1787, the Southern elites saw anything below or near the Mason-Dixon Line as fair game.
-Congress took care to maintain an equal balance of slave and free states as we grew.
+Congress took care to maintain an equal balance of slave and free states as our country grew.
 This gave rise to the constant Senate gridlock that plagues us to this very day.

 Our history classes teach us all about how the North “won” the Civil war and how Abraham Lincoln freed the slaves.
 What we don’t learn is that the American dream was built on the backs of black slaves whose labor powered America’s rise to riches, the bones of the Native Americans whose lives, culture and land we stole, and the blood of both.
 As explained by Cornell History Professor Edward E. Baptist in Salon, slave labor gave the South a huge leg up in the world’s booming cotton markets.
 Plus, the slave trade itself was a huge industry: